os-fpga/1st-CLaaS/doc/GettingStartedF1.md

 <a name="Overview"></a>
 # Overview

 This guide will get you set up and give you a feel for using AWS EC2 for 1st CLaaS development.
-You'll walk you through the steps to run 1st CLaaS sample applications on AWS F1 and prepare for optimization and deployment of your own accelerated microservices.
+You'll walk you through the steps to run 1st CLaaS sample applications on AWS F2 and prepare for optimization and deployment of your own accelerated microservices.

+> **Note:** AWS F1 instances have been discontinued and replaced by F2 instances, which deliver up to 60% better price performance.

 > **Disclaimer:** You will be charged by Amazon for the resources required to complete these steps and to use this infrastructure.
 Don't come cryin' to us.
 We are in no way responsible for your AWS charges.

 1st CLaaS provides automation for provisioning and developing on two classes of AWS EC2 instance:

   - **Development Instance**: An EC2 c4.4xlarge instance, without an FPGA.
 Xilinx tools and flows are available for simulation using "Hardware Emulation" (`hw_emu`) mode.
 This instance is ideal for optimizing the implementation of the custom kernel. (~$0.80/hr)
-  - **F1 Instance**: An EC2 f1.2xlarge instance with an attached FPGA, supporting final testing and deployment. (~$1.65/hr)
+  - **F2 Instance**: An EC2 f2.6xlarge instance with an attached AMD Virtex UltraScale+ HBM VU47P FPGA (16 GB HBM), supporting final testing and deployment. (~$1.98/hr)

 <!--
 Optional instructions are provided to get the Mandelbrot example application up and running on a local Linux machine without FPGA acceleration.
 Furthermore, to run with FPGA acceleration, prebuilt images are provided to initially bypass the lengthy builds.

 As a preview of the complete process, to get the Mandelbrot application up and running from source code with FPGA acceleration, you will need to:

-  - Get an AWS account with access to F1 instances.
+  - Get an AWS account with access to F2 instances.
 (This requires a day or two to get approval from Amazon.)
   - Launch a Development Instance on which to compile the OpenCL, Verilog, and Transaction-Level Verilog source code into an Amazon FPGA Image (AFI).
-  - Launch an F1 Instance on which to run: the web server, the Host Application, and the FPGA programmed with the image you created on the Development Instance.
+  - Launch an F2 Instance on which to run: the web server, the Host Application, and the FPGA programmed with the image you created on the Development Instance.
   - Open the FPGA-Accelerated Web Application in a web browser.
 -->

 Configured for minimal optimization, hardware compilation of a small kernel takes about an hour.
 Compilation for Hardware Emulation mode is relatively fast.
-To save cost, you can do as much development as possible on your local machine, then optimize implementation on a Development Instance, then deploy on F1.
-(If cost is not an obstacle, you can save some headache by using the F1 Instance as your Development Instance.)
+To save cost, you can do as much development as possible on your local machine, then optimize implementation on a Development Instance, then deploy on F2.
+(If cost is not an obstacle, you can save some headache by using the F2 Instance as your Development Instance.)

-There are many tutorials on line to get started with F1.
-Many are flawed, unclear, or out-dated.
-We found this <a href="https://github.com/Xilinx/SDAccel-Tutorials/blob/master/docs/aws-getting-started/RTL/README.md" target="_blank" atom_fix="_">Xilinx tutorial</a> to be the best.
-We have automated many of the steps you will find in these lengthy tutorials.
+AWS F2 is relatively new, and third-party tutorials are scarce.
+The best official resources are the <a href="https://github.com/aws/aws-fpga" target="_blank" atom_fix="_">AWS FPGA Development Kit on GitHub</a> and the <a href="https://awsdocs-fpga-f2.readthedocs-hosted.com/latest/vitis/README.html" target="_blank" atom_fix="_">AWS FPGA F2 Documentation</a>.
+We have automated many of the setup steps in 1st CLaaS to simplify the process.

 <a name="AWS-Acct"></a>
-# AWS Account Setup with F1 Access
+# AWS Account Setup with F2 Access

 ## Create an AWS account